 Wear splashes of claret and gold, to honour Cali’s winsome wine country.

-Although Harmon Guest House doesn’t have its own restaurant, guests are encouraged to have breakfast at Spoonbar, at the Harmon’s sister property, H2 Hotel.
-Spoonbar’s daily chef’s breakfast includes fresh fruit, pastries, eggs cooked to order, and local artisan coffee.
+Although Harmon Guest House doesn’t have its own restaurant, guests are encouraged to have breakfast at Spoonbar, at the Harmon’s sister property, H2 Hotel, where you can get a Continental spread of fruits, pastries, house-made granola, Flying Goat coffee and tea.

 Toast Fitch Mountain, the Sonoma hills and downtown Healdsburg from Rooftop bar, which is decorated with mid-century flourishes and lashings of glossy-toffee wood.
 Make ours a Citrus cocktail, please: ginger vodka, lemon juice and spiced pear liqueur.
 You could also enjoy views of the creek from the Creekside Deck (designed for drinks and lounging), or gather around the sociable fire-pit as dusk draws in.